Linked Deposit Loan Program

 The Washington State Legislature found that minority and women owned businesses had been historically denied access to capital and that lack of capital is a key barrier to the development of minority and women owned businesses.
 In response, the legislature passed the 1993 Minority and Women Owned Business Assistance Act, which created the Linked Deposit Program ("LDP").
-The Act directs the Office of the State Treasurer ("OST"), the Office of Minority and Women's Business Enterprises ("OMWBE"), and the Department of Commerce to operate a program that links the deposit of state funds to loans made by participating financial institutions to qualified minority and women-owned businesses.
+The Act directs the Office of the State Treasurer ("OST"), and the Office of Minority and Women's Business Enterprises ("OMWBE") to operate a program that links the deposit of state funds to loans made by participating financial institutions to qualified minority and women-owned businesses.
 The deposit of state funds is made at below market rates.
 The savings are then passed on by the bank to the Linked Deposit borrowers in the form of an interest rate reduction not to exceed two percent (2%).

 Any firm currently certified by OMWBE as a Minority Business Enterprises (MBE), Women's Business Enterprise (WBE), Minority Women's Business Enterprise (MWBE), or Combined Business Enterprise (CBE) is entitled to the Linked Deposit benefit.
 Any business related loan carried by a certified firm, and made by a participating lender, is eligible for enrollment in the program.
 A firm must be certified by OMWBE before their business loan can be enrolled in the program.
 To learn more about certification and eligibility criteria visit the OMWBE Certification Page.
 Please note, the LDP is not a loan or loan guarantee, and the State cannot help a firm obtain a business loan.
 Firms must satisfy their bank's financing/loan criteria.
 The LDP allows a certified firm to receive an interest rate reduction on existing business loans made by a participating lender.
 For loan eligibility, contact your financial institution.